rootli/naucse.python.cz/lessons/beginners-en/pong/index.md

 ```

 Now when the ball hits the left or the right wall we can ask
-if the bat it on the right spot so we can `bounce` ball back or
+if the paddle it on the right spot so we can `bounce` ball back or
 if it isn't so one player lost and the other one gets point and
 we can `reset` the game.